Gperry22/cloudinary_formidable/README.md

 2. https://www.geeksforgeeks.org/how-to-upload-file-using-formidable-module-in-node-js/

-Create a .env file with you Cloudinary creds labeled as
+Create a .env file with you Cloudinary variables labeled as

 - Cloud_Name:
 - Api_Key: